 - Clean code: 5-star WordPress themes/templates made by a WordPress developer usually come with clean and SEO-friendly code.
 Of course, some themes are better than others, so be sure do your research before implementing one.

-Aside from these standard features, you also have a variety of WordPress SEO plugins to choose from, a few of which could be all it takes to turn a vanilla WordPress site into an SEO powerhouse.
+Aside from these standard features, you also have a variety of WordPress SEO tools and plugins to choose from, a few of which could be all it takes to turn a vanilla WordPress site into an SEO powerhouse.

 Start optimizing your WordPress site with these 10 awesome SEO plugins.